w3c/wai-about-wai/_about/update.md

 If you are interested in a Task Force, see participation information for the parent Working Group.

-We also have some ideas for [Promoting and Implementing Web Accessibility](https://www.w3.org/WAI/about/participating/#promoting-and-implementing-web-accessibility).
+We also offer ideas for [Promoting and Implementing Web Accessibility](https://www.w3.org/WAI/about/participating/#promoting-and-implementing-web-accessibility).

 **We look forward to your contributions to making the web more accessible to people with disabilities!**